andrelkj/GravidadeZero/frontend/README.md

 ## Sessions.robot

 To use the template we'll create variables to each of our test cases inputs.
 Here we're using the & in order to use each variable as a dictionary for our test cases

+## Users.robot

+While adding a new user we need to keep in mind that the user can only be registered once.
+This means that using the same payload won't work.
+One option to it is using faker to generate random payloads which causes massive information input inside the database, making it impracticable.
+Another option is to create Delorean that refresh the database before every execution as we did for the front-end, although as where dealing with API requests, there's an even better way to do it by defining DELETE requests to the API while executing it.

 ---